ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.java.markdown

 * Use compare exchange for a shared resource reservation.

-* The code also checks for clients who never release resources (i.e. due to failure) by using timeout.
+* The code also checks for clients which never release resources (i.e. due to failure) by using timeout.

 {CODE:java shared_resource@Server\CompareExchange.java /}
 {PANEL/}